mocko-app/mocko/mocko-docs/docs/getting-started/standalone.md

     └── refund.hcl
 ```

+Just a reminder: The folder structure is purely organizational, it doesn't change the way your mocks are interpreted
+and produce the same effect as having all of them in the same file.

 ## Next steps
 Before moving on, how about leaving us a star on GitHub?
 It'll take you two clicks, first [here](https://cdt.one/fZLdEhZ) and then on star :)